-Students who complete the major requirements for a bachelor of arts in Scandinavian studies will develop the ability to speak and write Swedish or Norwegian, as well as to comprehend all Scandinavian languages, while also exploring the environmental and cultural context of these languages, including the history, literature, and arts of the Scandinavian countries (Sweden, Norway, Denmark, Finland, and Iceland).
+Students who complete the major requirements for a bachelor of arts in Scandinavian studies will develop the ability to speak and write Swedish, as well as to comprehend all Scandinavian languages, while also exploring the environmental and cultural context of these languages, including the history, literature, and arts of the Scandinavian countries (Sweden, Norway, Denmark, Finland, and Iceland).

 Course descriptions for all SCAN courses are available at the bottom of this page.